tito-arch/BABC-2/content/posts/open-assistant-the-game-changing-alternative-to-chat-gpt-for-language-modeling/index.md

 give you any recent happenings.also remember since the model is still in development, it may give you misguiding information or information in apprehensive, so its advisable to double-check on other sources or maybe don't trust it 100% although most of the time its will get it right..another thing i noticed is that open assistant is not that good when writing code.

-compared to its competitor ChatGPT but we cant actually compare it to GPT since its still in its early stages of development.This is however not very satisfying especially for developers.
+compared to its competitor ChatGPT but we can't actually compare it to GPT since its still in its early stages of development.This is however not very satisfying especially for developers.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CEt2nRzUVpE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 https://youtu.be/CEt2nRzUVpE

 But one thinks it ranks for its making jokes or even at personifying other people with different tone we can go ahead and ask it to "make a joke about with a tone of donald trump elon musk or pope francis or even andrew kibe"
-          {{ utube video by open assintant ceo}}

 If you are a ChatGPT user am sure you have one or twice asked ChatGPT to do something illegal unethical or inappropriate just for the sake of testing, but instead you were given a response like this

+>
-" as an AI language model am programmed to follow ethical guidelines and not to create or promote content that can be considered offensive or hurtful "
+> " **as an AI language model am programmed to follow ethical guidelines and not to create or promote content that can be considered offensive or hurtful** "

-which is kind of frustrating at first but yeah for good reasons only..but unlike ChatGPT which is biased open assistant is not if you go ahead and ask it ethical or religious based questions it will give you its honest decision on the (x) topic also when it comes to creative story telling, or story continuation is not that perfect. i even tried it with code completion where it writes then aftersometimese it just stops and if you prompt it to continue it doesn't do a pretty good job at picking up but considering it's their first model we can give them credit for good work.
+which is kind of frustrating at first but yeah for good reasons only..but unlike ChatGPT which is biased open assistant is not if you go ahead and ask it ethical or religious based questions it will give you its honest decision on the (x) topic also when it comes to creative story telling, or story continuation is not that perfect. i even tried it with code completion where it writes then after sometimes it just stops and if you prompt it to continue it doesn't do a pretty good job at picking up but considering it's their first model we can give them credit for good work.
 This is however going to change overtime considering the number of communities. behind the open source project.

 So well again i don't think there are a lot of practical use cases and if you're really going to use this for your business and for automated In various tasks you're probably still going to go to ChatGPT, but this could be